-- Accessories: GPS devices will come with various accessories to help you with hunting if you can choose the right one.
+- Accessories: GPS devices will come with various accessories to help you hunt if you can choose the right one.
 Look for essential accessories like a hi-res camera, ability of synchronization, or even an LED flashlight.

-- The scouting: The very first step of using a GPS for hunting is by starting with Cyber Scouting.
+- The scouting: The first step of using a GPS for hunting is by starting with Cyber Scouting.
 Mark the locations of promising spots and send them to the GPS.
-You can take note from the points if there is a sign of foot, scratches or rub from the hunt.
+You can note the points if there is a sign of foot, scratches, or rub from the hunt.